dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 ## Introduction

-The DHIS2 Rapid Response Team (RRT) Roster is a flexible, digitised system that helps manage public health RRTs during non-emergencies and emergencies.
-Built on the DHIS2 platform, which is used in over 40 countries for health surveillance, the RRT Roster links emergency detection alerts deployable RRT response data.
-Developed to accelerate the deployment of the right personnel when public health threats arise, the RRT Roster aims to ensure faster, more informed, and coordinated responses.
-It is the first module of its kind to integrate responder data with surveillance systems, significantly reducing the time from detection to response.
+The DHIS2 Rapid Response Team (RRT) Roster is an adaptable and flexible digitized workforce system that helps manage public health RRTs during routine (non-emergencies) and emergencies.
+Built on the DHIS2 platform that is used in over 40 countries for health surveillance, the RRT Roster aims to accelerate the identification and deployment of appropriate RRT members during public health emergencies.
+It is the first module of its kind to integrate responder data with the DHIS2 surveillance systems.

 Developed in collaboration with the US CDC’s Emergency Response Capacity Team (ERCT), the RRT Roster module uses DHIS2’s advanced data and analytics tools to streamline RRT workforce management.
-The DHIS2 system guides users through the RRT workforce cycle, from finding and selecting staff, notifying, and deploying staff for an emergency.
-This makes it faster and more efficient to mobilise skilled teams as well as support with workforce forecasting and deployment analysis.
+The DHIS2 system guides users through the RRT workforce cycle, from finding and selecting staff to notifying, and deploying them for an emergency.
+This makes it faster and more efficient to mobilize skilled teams as well as support with workforce forecasting and deployment analysis.

 The system follows a customizable six-step process: registration, vetting, responder selection, readiness tracking, deployment notifications, and post-deployment evaluation ensuring a systematic approach to managing emergency RRT responders.
-Data management capabilities such as ease of data entry, deployer selection, data validation, data shareability and analysis is also incorporated into the process.
-Other hallmark features include automated notifications and customizable visual dashboards and reporting tools further support managers and leadership make better decisions during an emergency.
+Data management capabilities such as ease of data entry, deployer selection, data validation, data shareability and analysis are also incorporated into the process.
+Other key features include automated notifications and customizable visual dashboards, along with reporting tools that help managers and leadership make better decisions during an emergency.

 This system design document offers a comprehensive overview of the ERR configuration within DHIS2, including detailed descriptions of the Tracker and dashboard functionalities, data management strategies, and implementation considerations.
-This document also does not consider the resources and infrastructure needed to implement such a system, such as servers, power, internet connections, backups, training and user support, which can be found in the DHIS2 Tracker Implementation Guide.
+This document also does not consider the resources and infrastructure needed to implement such a system, such as servers, power, internet connections, backups, training and user support, which can be found in the .
 The tracker was designed based on CDC RRT Roster and Management Guidelines.

-Reference metadata for this toolkit is available at: [dhis2.org/metadata-downloads.](https://dhis2.org/metadata-downloads/)
+Reference metadata for this toolkit is available at [dhis2.org/metadata-downloads.](https://dhis2.org/metadata-downloads/)

 ### Acknowledgements

-The rapid response team rostering tool was developed in partnership with CDC’s Emergency Response Capacity Team and HISP Uganda, with funding support through a cooperative agreement between HISP Centre and US CDC.
+The Rapid Response Team Rostering Tool was developed in partnership with US CDC’s Emergency Response Capacity Team and HISP Uganda, with funding support through a cooperative agreement between HISP Centre and US CDC.
 We would like to extend our gratitude to the Ministries of Health in Uganda, DRC and Sierra Leone, CDC staff and the community who contributed their inputs, field experiences and expertise to the development of the tool.

 ## System design overview